 I hope this helped ease some of the nervous feelings surrounding having sex for the first time.
 Remember that all sex is a learning experience, especially since each person has desires that differ from others’ and that can evolve over time — the learning never stops!
 The most important thing is to have honest conversations with sexual partners so you can create a space with an open line of communication.

-The Sexpert is a monthly column done in collaboration between the Prospect and the Peer Health Advisers (PHA program).
+The Sexpert is a monthly column written in collaboration between the Prospect and the Peer Health Advisers (PHA program).
 For more information, you can visit the Sexpert’s website.
 If you are interested in submitting a question, you can send it through this form: tinyurl.com/princetonsexpert.

 This article contains data that is not publicly available.
 The ‘Prince’ could not independently verify certain data points included in the article.